NbAiLab/nostram/nrk_extractor/README.md

 "on_demand_to": "9999-12-31T00:00:00+01:00" # Available from "availability"->"onDemand"->"to".
 "external_embedding_allowed": true # # Available from "availability"->"externalEmbeddingAllowed".
 Boolean true or false.

+#For subtitled version only
 "subtitle_text": "the actual subtitle text" # Subtitle text if this is available.
 If empty, the key should be dropdded.

 ```

 ## To Do List
+* Implement a generator class for getting all episodes in the same serie, as well as all related meta-data.
+*  Add the extra meta data to the output json
+*  Split the output in two different json files
+*  Compare the voice detection with the software from Lasse Hansen.